 Board Members shall actively recruit individual and corporate members and shall maintain their LIA membership during their term of service.

 Board Members should nominate other members as Fellows.
-Special thought should be given to potential candidates for the Schawlow, Wilkening and Rockwell Awards.
+Special thought should be given to potential candidates for the Schawlow, Steen, Wilkening, Rockwell, and ALSE Awards.

-- Gilbert Haas, Treasurer, Haas Laser Technologies, Inc.
+- Gilbert Haas, President Elect, Haas Laser Technologies, Inc.

 - Henrikki Pantsar, Secretary, TRUMPF, Inc.